RobinsonLifestar/soc-analyst-journey/README.md

 👋 Hello and Welcome!

-This is Robert from Hungary, and I'm preparing for a career in cybersecurity, focusing on SOC Analyst and PCI DSS paths.
+This is Robert from Hungary, and I'm preparing for a career in cybersecurity, focusing on SOC Analyst & PCI DSS paths.

 ## 🔍 Week 1: Exploring the Basics
 - Created my GitHub account ✅